 - Protect their privacy.
 It is up to the survivor to decide who knows about the assault.
 Do not tell others, even if you think the survivor should or would “want them to know.”
 Of course, if you are worried about the survivor’s immediate physical safety you should contact University Police.

 - Assure them they are not alone.
 Survivors of sexual assault often feel isolated, scared, and powerless.
 Tell the survivor that you are there for them; then follow through by being there to listen and support.

 - Use all available resources.
 Assist the survivor to get connected to campus resources or other professionals who can help.
 Say, “There are people on campus who are experts in this, who know what to do and who can be trusted.”

 - Assure them they can and will recover in time.
 This has been a traumatic disruption in their life but they will feel differently about things in the future.

 - Get help for yourself.
 Even those with the best intentions can become over-involved with the survivor’s recovery, possibly hurting both of you.
 Seek advice if you have any concerns about how to help.
-Staff in the Office of Counseling and Student Development (781.891.2274) or the Center for Health & Wellness (781.891.2222) can help you.
+Staff in the Counseling Center (781.891.2274) or the Center for Health and Wellness (781.891.2222) can help you.